More time to settle in to life in Australia

 You can also find out more about:

-- the Humanitarian Settlement Program on the Department of Social Services website
+- the Humanitarian Settlement Program on the Department of Home Affairs website

-- Accessing jobactive services as a volunteer on the Department of Jobs and Small Business website.
+- Accessing jobactive services as a volunteer on the Department of Employment, Skills, Small and Family Business website.

 Read more Community news.